nolastan/sync.sketchplugin/README.md

   ]
 }
 ```
-Run the Sync command from the plugin menu and paste your API endpoint URL into the prompt.
+Run the *Import* command from the Sync plugin menu and paste your API endpoint URL into the prompt.